Angel (Aerosmith song)

 "Angel" is a power ballad by American rock band Aerosmith.
 It was written by lead singer Steven Tyler and professional songwriting collaborator Desmond Child.

 It was released in 1988 as the third single from the band's 1987 album, Permanent Vacation.
-It quickly climbed to No. 3 on the Billboard Hot 100, which at the time was their highest-charting single ever.
-The song currently ranks second behind their 1998 smash "I Don't Want to Miss a Thing", which was Aerosmith's first (and, as of 2025, only) single to top the Hot 100.
+It quickly climbed to No. 3 on the Billboard Hot 100 in late April 1988, which at the time was their highest-charting single ever.
+The song currently ranks second behind their 1998 smash "I Don't Want to Miss a Thing", which was Aerosmith's first (and, as of 2026, only) single to top the Hot 100.

 Reception

 Cash Box called it a "searing rock ballad" on which "Steven Tyler recreates the emotional intensity of the classic 'Dream On.'"

 Song structure

 The song is in E♭ major.